mcnamee/huntkit/README.md

 ## What is this?

-A collection of pen testing in a single Docker container.
+A collection of pen testing/bug bounty hunting/red teaming tools in a single Docker container.
 Simply run the image and start using the tools.

 __Why?__